Eceptonsu/evan.shi/index.md

 cover:  true
 ---

 Hello, and welcome!
 My name is **Evan (Bowen) Shi**.
-I've recently graduated from **Rensselaer Polytechnic Institute**, earning dual degrees in Computer Science and Game Simulation Art Science.
-Now, I am pursuing a master's degree in Computer Science in a two-year program at **Yale University**.
+I earned my B.S. in Computer Science & Game Simulation Art and Science from **Rensselaer Polytechnic Institute** and my M.S. in Computer Science from **Yale University**.
+I currently work in the game industry at 2K.
 This site is my open book where I express myself and share my interest.
 As you journey through my website, you'll discover more about my academic path, professional milestones, and passion that propels me forward in this ever-evolving field.

 > "Be productive, not busy."
 >